 The Guide to Buying the Best Fishing Hat

-The best fishing hat is capable of blocking the sun and maintaining a breathable, comfortable fit for those long days on the water.
+The best fishing hat is capable of blocking the sun on an offshore trip and maintaining a breathable, comfortable fit for those long days on the water.
 There are two ratings that measure the ability of a hat, cap or other article of clothing to block the sun: SPF rating and UPF rating.
 The Skin Cancer Foundation does a great job at explaining the meaning behind these two ratings.

 What is the best fishing hat?